 Safe and Drug-Free Schools

-The Safe and Drug-Free Schools and Communities Program operate in all schools grades PK-12.
+The Safe and Drug-Free Schools and Communities Program operates in all schools grades PreK-12th.
 In the elementary grades, the curriculum/program offerings include drug education, comprehensive health, peer mediation, character education, and conflict resolution.
 In the junior and senior high grades, the curriculum/program offerings include drug education, character education and PBIS.
 Random drug dog detection and metal detector searches are also a part of the prevention efforts of this program.
-Additionally, coordinator provides intervention education for students who have violated the parish substance abuse policy.
+Additionally, Safe and Drug Free Schools coordinator provides intervention education for students who have violated the parish substance abuse policy.

 Moreover, the program has in place a speaker’s bureau on a variety of subjects designed to meet the needs of local schools, churches, civic organizations, businesses and any other agencies.
 The program coordinator manages the local Red Ribbon Campaign, the Safe and Sober Prom Campaign.

-Furthermore, the program coordinator (1) conducts CPI training for staff; (2) oversees the PBIS initiative and the D. A. R. E. Program; (3) facilitates the Student Victim Impact Panel and Tobacco Ed. classed; (4) provides Suicide Prevention Awareness and Bullying Prevention trainings for staff and students; (5) responds to Crisis Management; (6) conducts conflict resolution and peer mediation trainings for students.
+Furthermore, the program coordinator (1) conducts CPI training for staff; (2) oversees the PBIS initiative and the D. A. R. E. Program; (3) facilitates the Student Victim Impact Panel and Tobacco Education classes; (4) provides Suicide Prevention Awareness and Bullying Prevention trainings for staff and students; (5) responds to Crisis Management; (6) conducts conflict resolution and peer mediation trainings for students.

-Parents with questions or concerns about the Safe and Drug-Free Schools Program should contact the School Board Office at (337)836-9661.
-Inquiries may be addressed to Coordinator: Gidget Everitt, or School Resource Officers.
+Parents with questions or concerns about the Safe and Drug-Free Schools Program should contact the School Board Office at (337) 836-9661.
+Inquiries may be addressed to Safe and Drug Free Coordinator Sarah Theriot, or Ronnie Louis, Supervisor of Student Services.